Why Do Brazilians Speak Portuguese And Not Spanish?

 Brazilian Portuguese Language

 Of course, there were many Indigenous people here before the Portuguese arrived in Brazil.
 Millions, actually.

-As history unfolded, the European Portuguese from the colonizers started to adopt bits and pieces of dialect from other languages.
+As history unfolded, the European Portuguese language from the colonizers started to adopt bits and pieces of local dialects.
 Indigenous languages such as Tupi and Guarani had a great influence on the Brazilian Portuguese language of today.
 Moreover, African slaves brought to Brazil also contributed to the language, bringing their own dialects into our culture.